kattaajay/CS109A_Project/Report-Model.md

 ```
 #### 3. CNN with image augmentation

+As we can see above, the best accuracy that we have got after fine-tuning the CNN is around 18.66% even after having batch normalization and drop out.
+Inorder to increase the accuracy, we did image augmentation, since we have less number of images per class.
+Using the image data generator that comes with keras, we are able to generate batches of image data with real-time data augmentation.
+The augmentation that was considered are rotation, width shift, height shift, zoom range, horizontal flip.

 ```python
 # split train data to train and validation sets
 X_train, x_val, y_train, y_val = train_test_split(xtrain,